 Having said that, there’s no doubt that people are your most powerful resource.
-They’re at the forefront of driving execution and realizing growth as they’ll be the ones working directly on your goals (OKRs & KPIs).
-OKRs, therefore, provide great insight into an employee’s performance.
+They’re at the forefront of driving execution and realizing growth as they’ll be the ones working directly on your goals.
+OKRs and KPIs, therefore, provide great insight into an employee’s performance.

-In this article, we’ll share how you can effectively embed OKRs in your performance reviews.
+In this article, we’ll share how you can effectively embed goals in your performance reviews.